scylladb/scylladb/docs/dev/topology-over-raft.md

 If there is no work for the state machine, tablet load balancer is invoked to check if we need to rebalance.
 If so, it computes an incremental tablet migration plan, persists it by moving tablets into transitional states, and moves the state machine into the tablet migration track.
-All this happens atomically form the perspective of group0 state machine.
+All this happens atomically from the perspective of group0 state machine.

 The tablet migration track also invokes the load balancer and starts new migrations